Armagh Senior Hurling Championship: Armagh Junior Hurling Championship

 The Armagh Junior Hurling Championship (Abbreviated to the Armagh JHC) is an annual hurling competition organised by the Armagh County Board of the Gaelic Athletic Association and contested by the junior clubs in the county of Armagh in Ireland.
 It is the second tier in the Armagh hurling championship system.

-Killeavy St Moninna's are the title holders, defeating Seán Treacy's by 2–17 to 2–12 in the 2023 final.
+St Malachy's are the title holders, defeating St. Malachy's by 2–13 to 1–09 in the 2025 final.

 Format

-Group stage: The 6 clubs start in the groups stage.
+Group stage: The 4 clubs start in the groups stage.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed four group games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in the group qualify for the final.
+The top two teams in the group qualify for the semi-finals.

+Semi-Finals: The top two teams face the 5th and 6th placed teams from the senior championship.
+The 2 winners qualify for the final.

-Final: Teams that finished 1st and 2nd place in the group stage contest the final.
+Final: The winners of the semi-final contest the final.
 The winning team are declared champions and promoted to the Armagh Senior Hurling Championship.